UK calls for action on racial bias in medical devices | Entertainment

 Britain called on Sunday for international action on the issue of medical devices such as oximeters that work better on people with lighter skin, saying the disparities may have cost lives of ethnic minority patients during the COVID-19 pandemic.

-He said the reason for the discrepancies was that a lot of medical devices, drugs, procedures and textbooks were put together in white majority countries.
-"I want to make sure that we do something about it but not just in the UK.
-This is an international issue so I'm going to work with my counterparts across the world to change this," said Javid.
+Asked whether people may have died of COVID-19 as a result of the flaw, Javid said: "I think possibly yes.
+I don't have the full facts."
+The review will aim to identify where systematic bias and risk exist with current devices and to recommend how the issues should be tackled in the creation of medical devices from design to use, the health ministry said in a statement.

-He said he had already spoken about the issue to his U.S. counterpart, who was as interested in it as he was.
-Javid said he had become aware of the problem after looking into why, in Britain, people from black and other minority ethnic backgrounds had been disproportionately affected by COVID-19.
+It said it hoped to present initial findings by the end of January.
+Javid said the reason for the discrepancies in accuracy was that a lot of medical devices, drugs, procedures and textbooks were put together in white majority countries.

-He said that at the height of the early stages of the pandemic, a third of admissions for COVID into intensive care units were for ethnic minority patients, which was double their representation in the general population.
+He said he planned to work with other countries to tackle the problem and had already spoken about the issue to his U.S. counterpart, who was as interested in it as he was.
+Javid said he had become aware of the problem after looking into why, in Britain, people from black and other minority ethnic backgrounds had been disproportionately affected by COVID-19, with higher rates of hospitalisation in intensive care units and of death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)